sharmaineb/acs-3330-custom-project/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
+4. Obtain an API Key from [The Movie Database](https://developer.themoviedb.org/reference/intro/getting-started)
-4. Start the development server using `npm start`.
+5. Start the development server using `npm start`.

 ## License